-4.2.1.
-An actor, whether an Account Holder or not, may purchase CORCs directly through the Certificate Listing Service provided by the Marketplace.
-Pre-requirement for Service Provider Trade is that the buyer has signed Puro Platform Agreement or entered into the General Rules, and that the seller has signed a sales authorization agreement to enable Puro.earth to act as the counterparty in the trade.

-4.2.2.
-Puro.earth is a counterparty in the Service Provider Trade and thus reserves the right in its sole discretion to either accept or decline the transaction.
-In the case of a Service Provider Trade, the Service Provider is not liable for the conclusion of the trade in the event either the buyer or the seller does not fulfill the transaction.
-For the avoidance of doubt, in the event a Buyer failure the CORCs affected will be unlocked and made available for sale to other Buyers.

-4.2.3 The price of CORCs is determined by the selling Account Holder or as a result of a negotiation.

-4.2.4.
-Subsequent to a successful Service Provider Trade and payment thereof, the Issuing Body Transfers the relevant CORCs to the buying Account Holder's Account or retires them according to the retirement request within two [2] business days from the payment.

-4.2.5.
-Service Provider Trade are executed outside of the Auctions and may not be initiated during the Auctions or three [3] hours before or after the 96 hour period when the Auction is open.

-4.2.6.
-CORCs for Service Provider Trade are selected from the nominated CORC Accounts of Account Holders who have authorized the Issuing Body to sell CORCs through Direct Purchase on their behalf.

-4.2.7.
-CORCs allocated for each Service Provider Trade are selected in the order of the Issuing Date, starting from the earliest.
-The CORCs allocated for Service Provider Trade are transferred to a separate certificate

-Account of the authorizing Account Holder and are not simultaneously available for sale in the Marketplace.

-4.2.8.
-Service Provider Trade are not visible publicly or to other Account Holders of the CO2 Removal marketplace apart from the Reports from the Marketplace defined in section 4.6. and Reports from the Registry defined in section 5.
+- 4.2.1.
+An Account Holder may purchase CORCs directly through the Certificate Listing Service provided by the Marketplace Pre-requirement for Direct Purchase is that the buyer has signed Marketplace agreement and Puro.earth Terms and Conditions and that the seller has signed a sales authorization agreement to enable Puro.earth to act as the counterparty in the trade. - 4.2.2.
+Puro.earth is a counterparty in the transaction and thus reserves the right in its sole discretion to either accept or decline the transaction. - 4.2.3 The price of CORCs is determined by the selling Account Holder or as a result of a negotiation. - 4.2.4.
+Subsequent to a successful Direct Purchase transaction and payment thereof, the Issuing Body Transfers the relevant CORCs to the buying Account Holder's Account or cancels them according to the cancellation request within two [2] office days from the payment. - 4.2.5.
+Direct Purchase transactions are executed outside of the Auctions and may not be initiated during the Auctions or three [3] hours before or after the 96 hour period when the Auction is open. - 4.2.6.
+CORCs for Direct Purchase transactions are selected from the nominated CORC Accounts of Account Holders who have authorized the Issuing Body to sell CORCs through Direct Purchase on their behalf. - 4.2.7.
+CORCs requested for each Direct Purchase transaction are selected in the order of the Issuing Date, starting from the earliest. - 4.2.8.
+Direct Purchase transactions are not visible publicly or to other Account Holders of the CO2 Removal marketplace.